This guide was updated in October 2025 to include steps for upgrading to Fedora Linux 43, the latest version of the distro.

 Bottom Line

-As you can see, with a little help, upgrading to Fedora 42 from version 41 is straightforward.
+As you can see, with a little help, upgrading from Fedora 42 to 43 is straightforward with the right guidance.
 Follow the steps outlined in this guide to complete the process, and you’ll be all set to enjoy the latest features and improvements.

 Additionally, I recommend thoroughly testing the system to ensure all applications and functionalities work as expected.